solar2d/com.cabagomez-plugin.ironsource/README.md

 # com.cabagomez-plugin.ironsource
 Solar2d Ironsource Plugin.

--- The iOS version only supports iOS 12 and after.
+-- The iOS version min OS is iOS 12.
+-- The Amazon/Android min OS is Android 21 before Solar2d 3707 and Android 24 after Solar2d 3706
 -- The frameworks for the networks have been bitcode and anything other than arm64 stripped.
--- User messaging platform (UMP) for consent is now integrated into the plugin.
+-- User messaging platform (UMP) for consent is integrated into the plugin.

 -- If you find an issue please submit an issue on this repo.
 If I am able to reproduce it and impacts me, I will try to resolve it.
 If you need more support than this or want to individually ad plugins, I would recommend the ironsource plugin by Scott Harrison: https://solar2dmarketplace.com/plugins?IronSource_tech-scotth